 How to demonstrate the value of your startup idea

 At the heart of every successful company is a great idea.
-However, just having the right suggestion isn't enough to ensure that your business is going to flourish.
-Before you can take the step from theoretical into actual, you have to demonstrate the value that your idea will add to people's lives, and why they would be inclined to support you.
+However, just having the right suggestion isn’t enough to ensure that your business is going to flourish.
+Before you can take the step from theoretical into actual, you have to demonstrate the value that your idea will add to people’s lives.
 In other words, you have to able to answer the question: where are customers going to come from?

-It's possible to do this before going to market.
+It’s possible to do this before going to market.
 After checking company name availability and incorporating your business, you should spend some time considering the niche that you will actually fill in your intended marketplace.
 One way to do this is by building a landing page.
 It can be a simple template with a call to action, which in turn can allow you to quantify how many people are converting based on the information you provide.
-Once they provide their information, you can collect survey data about what they'd be willing to pay for, and how much they would be willing to pay.
+Once they provide their information, you can collect data about what they’d be willing to pay for.

 In fact, it doesn’t even have to be this technological.
 An article in Inc. Magazine detailed an even more low-fi way of finding out what people think of an idea.

-"Moreover, it's possible to learn from potential customers, even if you don't want to spend money building a landing page.
-Weber worked with one group of founders who went to colleges and stood in front of dorm rooms, interviewing a few hundred students, and persuading them to sign up to receive an email.
+“Moreover, it’s possible to learn from potential customers, even if you don’t want to spend money building a landing page.
+Weber worked with one group of founders who went to colleges and stood in front of dorm rooms.
+He interviewed a few hundred students, and persuading them to sign up to receive an email.
 It was old-school market research, in other words.
-But it was something tangible," explains author Ilan Mochari.
+But it was something tangible,” explains author Ilan Mochari.